K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ![16]

 ### <a name="4.3.2"/>  4.3.2 Catalog Managing App Development Environment
-1. Retrieve Catalog App Development Environment list.
+1. Check Catalog App Development Environment list.
 It shows Name, Outline, Classification, Public Availability.
 One can search by the type, item, name, whether it's private or public in the search engine.
 ![17]